 You can read and see more about the standards from the International Electrotechnical Commission.

-While pre-design, testing and EMC compliance may seem like more of a hassle than it’s worth, it exists for several reasons:
+While pre-design, testing, and EMC compliance may seem like more of a hassle than it’s worth, they exist for several reasons:

 Following pre-compliance procedures means you can ensure your product meets regulations before shipping it off for testing.
 It’s no secret why this would help lower and maintain ballooning costs.

-Time is always of the essence when gearing up for a product launch.
-You don’t want to reach a projected date and realize your product is non-compliant.
+When preparing for a product launch, time is crucial.
+Reaching a projected date only to discover your product is non-compliant is not a desirable outcome.
 This could set you back months and destroy your schedule.

 Though it’s not fun or convenient to consider compliance and regulations during the entire development phase, it’s beneficial.

-An under-designed or under-engineered product will lead to additional costs due to repetitive reengineering and retesting.
-So, whether design and engineering is overdone or overdone, costs increase in both cases.
+An underdesigned or underengineered product will lead to additional costs due to repetitive reengineering and retesting.
+So, whether design and engineering are overdone or overdone, costs increase in both cases.
 Pre-compliance testing can eliminate both problems.

 You’re expected to provide a limited warranty for all products you offer.
 This does wonders for your brand and reputation, but it also builds confidence and loyalty amongst your customer base.